hyperstack-org/hyperstack/README.md

 end
 ```

-For complete details see [Authorization Policies](authorization-policies.md)
+For complete details see [Authorization Policies](docs/authorization-policies.md)

 ## Installation

+If you do not already have reactrb installed, then use the reactrb-rails-generator gem to setup reactrb, reactive-record and associated gems.

-Add this line to your application's Gemfile:
+Then add this line to your application's Gemfile:

 ```ruby
 gem 'synchromesh'